JohnReedLOL/scala-trace-debug/README.md

 Provides human-friendly prints, traces, assertions, container printing, source code printing, and log output.

-Now with Java support.

 ____________________________________________________________________________________________________________________

 ### Is this the right tool for me?

 1. Am I using an IDE?

-2. Do I find myself searching the file system (Ctr-F) for the location of log/print statements or setting breakpoints where values are printed?
+2. Do I find myself searching the file system (Ctr-F) for the location of log/print statements or setting breakpoints there?
 &nbsp;

-If you answered yes to both of these questions, this tool is for you.
+If you answered yes, this tool is for you.

 ____________________________________________________________________________________________________________________